scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

    }
 ~~~~

-The `VerificationKeyID` message contains fields:
+The `VerificationKeyID` message contains the following REQUIRED fields:

   - `isd_as`: The ISD-AS number of the current AS.
   - `subject_key_id`: Refers to the certificate that contains the public key needed to verify this PCB's signature.